-We employ a range of breeding techniques including laparascopic artificial insemination, synchronized pen matings and paddock joinings.
+We employ a range of breeding techniques including laparascopic artificial insemination, synchronised pen matings and extensive paddock joins.
 Any semen purchased is carefully selected based on our breeding objectives.
 Recently used semen from leading Australian sires include Springwaters 16-0066 (Supreme Exhibit, Sydney Royal 2017), Shellal 13-0003 and Kurallea 09-0527

 Amelie 18-0050.
 Our keeper ram from the 2018 drop.
 A sheep genetics trait leader for weaning weight, post-weaning weight, dressing % and carcass plus.
 Structurally sound with tremendous Dorset features.
 Sired by Abelene Park 13-232 out of a dam by Amelie 14-0040.

 Recent addition, Tattykeel 18-0809, purchased by Amelie Poll Dorsets at the 2019 Tattykeel ram sale.
 Sired by "Masterstroke", Supreme Exhibit Sydney Royal 2018.
 This ram brings a number of key traits to our breeding program including tremendous Dorset type (head, moderate conformation, structural correctness, tightness of skin and fleece quality) and lacks plainness in every respect - which links to growth-for-age, finishing ability and carcass yield.